 - Commitment to hiring/featuring Phoenix artists and culture workers

 Growth and Sustainability

 - Organization's overall fiscal health

-- Strength of efforts and strategies to collect information to measure impact of programs
+- Strength of efforts and strategies to measure impact of programs

 - Organizations commitment to inclusive strategies and policies